James4Ever0/notes/docker usage issues.md

 ---

-with docker for mac, to get host and gateway ip you can use the following domain name:
+with docker for mac, you can use the following domain name to get host and gateway ip:

 - host.docker.internal
 - gateway.docker.internal